jeffqchen/jSmartSW/README.md

 ## Main Features

-- Control which input is used on the gSCARTsw, beside using it's orignal auto input detection.
+- Automatically switch profiles on the RetroTink 4K with input changes
-- Switch the profile on RetroTink 4K automatically with input change
+- Control which input is active on the gSCARTsw, beside using it's orignal auto input detection.
-- See which input is selected on the screen and from the RGB LEDs.
+- See which input is selected on the OLED screen or RGB LEDs.
-- Control RetroTink 4K with various USB controllers and keyboard, even a mouse.
+- Control RetroTink 4K with various USB controllers, or even a keyboard/mouse.
 - Use barrel jack or USB-C, with an actual power switch.